MaterializeInc/materialize/doc/developer/tracing.md

 - For local setup, use the instructions here:
 <https://github.com/MaterializeInc/materialize/tree/main/misc/monitoring> to setup a local OpenTelemetry collector
   (Tempo) and UI (Grafana) to view traces.
-- TODO(guswynn): cloud honeycomb setup when its available
-- TODO(guswynn): link to demo video

 ### Span visualization